ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/rust.md

 These Linux distributions use `yum` as the package manager.

-To install the most common development tools use the commands below.
+Use the `yum` command to install the required software packages.
 If the machine has `sudo` you can use it.

 ```bash { target="fedora:latest" }
 sudo yum update -y